Best Constitutional Law Lawyers in Bang Khen

 Frequently Asked Questions

-Can an individual in Bang Khen file a case directly with the Constitutional Court?
+Can an individual file directly with the Constitutional Court

-Many constitutional rights protect all persons, not only citizens, such as due process, freedom of expression within legal limits, and access to justice.
-Some rights, like voting, are reserved for Thai nationals.
-A lawyer can clarify which protections apply in your situation.
+Yes.
+Many constitutional protections, such as due process, fair trial, and certain freedoms, apply to all persons in Thailand, not only citizens.
+Some political rights, like voting or standing for office, are reserved for citizens.
+A lawyer can identify which protections apply to your situation.

 Additional Resources

-Office of the Ombudsman.
-Receives complaints from the public about improper acts by state agencies and may refer questions of constitutionality of laws to the Constitutional Court.
+Office of the Ombudsman - Receives complaints from the public and can refer constitutional questions to the Constitutional Court.

-National Human Rights Commission of Thailand.
-Investigates human rights issues, makes recommendations, and can support complainants with information and referrals.
+National Human Rights Commission of Thailand - Receives human rights complaints and can provide guidance and recommendations.

-Rights and Liberties Protection Department, Ministry of Justice.
-Provides public legal education and support services on rights protection and access to justice.
+Rights and Liberties Protection Department, Ministry of Justice - Offers public legal education and certain support services.

 Next Steps

-This guide provides general information.
-Constitutional and administrative procedures are technical and fact specific.
-For advice about your situation in Bang Khen, speak with a qualified Thai lawyer as soon as possible.
+This guide is for general information only.
+For advice about your specific situation in Bang Khen, consult a qualified Thai lawyer.

 Lawzana helps you find the best lawyers and law firms in Bang Khen through a curated and pre-screened list of qualified legal professionals.
 Our platform offers rankings and detailed profiles of attorneys and law firms, allowing you to compare based on practice areas, including Constitutional Law, experience, and client feedback.
 Each profile includes a description of the firm's areas of practice, client reviews, team members and partners, year of establishment, spoken languages, office locations, contact information, social media presence, and any published articles or resources.
 Most firms on our platform speak English and are experienced in both local and international legal matters.
 Get a quote from top-rated law firms in Bang Khen, Thailand - quickly, securely, and without unnecessary hassle.